philsupertramp/blog/src/posts/yet-another-explanation-of-machine-learning.md

 Similarily to the term _deep_ in deep learning introduced by [Yann LeCun et. al](https://doi.org/10.1038/nature14539).
 As a rule of thumb I consider anything beyond $10^8$ (100M) parameters "large".

-The more or less origin of this type of language models is the **Transformer** architecture, introduced 2017 by the famous paper "_Attention Is All You Need_" [Vasvani et. al](https://arxiv.org/abs/1706.03762).
+The more or less origin of this type of language models is the **Transformer** architecture, introduced 2017 by the famous paper "_Attention Is All You Need_" by [Vasvani et. al](https://arxiv.org/abs/1706.03762).
 Transformers have been applied to all sorts of tasks and seem to be state of the art (SotA) for a vast amount of use cases, e.g. computer vision (["_An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale_"](https://arxiv.org/abs/2010.11929)).
 But they originated from the attempt of improving older architectures of machine translation models, while _trying out "translation excercises that learning English in my middle school invoved"_[[^1]](https://www.youtube.com/watch?v=XfpMkf4rD6E&t=1116s) with Recurrent Neural Networks (RNNs).